LinkSec/phishing-templates/README.md

 # Phishing Templates
-These [phishing emails](https://linksec.io/phishing-simulator) are used by LinkSec for ethical cybersecurity awareness training.
+A collection of 45 [phishing emails](https://linksec.io/phishing-simulator) used by LinkSec for ethical cybersecurity awareness training.

 ![alt text](demo-zoom.png)